dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 ---
 # Part III

-So, let's assume we've lots the code from part [1 & 2]({{site.baseurl}}/projects/agregore-web-apps/part-1/), lets quickly bootstrap.
-Open ipfs://bafybeiczsscdsbs7ffqz55asqdf3smv6klcw3gofszvwlyarci47bgf354 and enter the following in the development console:
+Starting out, we'll assume we lost the code from part [1 & 2]({{site.baseurl}}/projects/agregore-web-apps/part-1/), let's quickly bootstrap.
+Open an [empty IPFS folder](ipfs://bafyaabakaieac/) in Agregore Browser and open the dev tools (Ctrl+Shift+I) and go to the console tab.
+Enter the following:

 ```js
 async function updateSite(filename, content){